Luxurious self-catering cottage in a peaceful rural location, showcasing impeccable design and craftsmanship (sleeps 6-8)”

-The 3-bedroom cottage is comfortable and spacious, with a huge open-plan living space and garden.
-Next door, a self-contained 1-bedroom annex is perfect for couples.
-Take your pick or book both together.
+The main 3-bedroom cottage is comfortable and spacious, with a huge open-plan living space and garden.
 Windows gaze out onto this bucolic corner of England, where the closest thing to a noisy neighbour is the joyful dawn chorus.
+There's also a lovely 1-bedroom annexe with its own living-kitchen area, if you need extra space (for the teens or in-laws perhaps).
 Don your wellies and explore from the front door, seeking out the enchanting Pythouse Kitchen Garden and historic Old Wardour Castle.
-It’s the perfect place for a restorative change of pace.
+A perfect base for a group of friends or an extended family, who appreciate good design and a restorative change of pace.

 - The interior design was a true passion project; you’ll leave inspired and utterly enamoured with the Arts & Crafts movement

-- Lots of thoughtful details: Bramley bath products, a bountiful welcome hamper, the cottage has an honesty fridge with homemade chicken pies
+- Lots of thoughtful details: Bramley bath products, a bountiful welcome hamper, an honesty fridge with homemade chicken pies

-- Although family-friendly, it's best suited to teens and babies (precious furnishings and limited kids' equipment)
+- If coming with kids, we think it's best suited to teens and babies (precious furnishings and limited kids' equipment)